 As a subscription business becomes more successful, the more change that they can expect in their business.
 Customers add subscriptions, change subscriptions, products change, etc. It also leads to more complex accounting – especially under ASC 606.
 There are many teams involved in a single customer relationship.
 Therefore, cost-accounting for each customer lifecycle is more complex.

-Three ways ASC 606 is challenging for software and technology companies:
+Here are 3 ways ASC 606 is challenging for software and technology companies.

 One of the most overlooked implications of amortizing commissions for subscription businesses is the explosive growth of data volumes.
 The amount of data that the new standard introduces will make it practically impossible to manage commissions manually.
 For example, a detailed amortization schedule could be required for every person that gets compensated on every performance obligation tied to every contract a business engages in.